ACHIEVEMENTS AND PERFORMANCE: Achievements April 2018 – March 2019

 Our Employability work is complemented by our UK online centre work, i.e. providing people with core internet and computer skills which directly helps and supports unemployed people in Middleton move closer to the workplace.
 Many of those looking for work also have little or no computer skills, which significantly reduces their ability to find work especially when recent research indicates that over 50% of all jobs are now only advertised online.

-We run weekly Work Club activities through the year including our own motivational and employability course called the Job Hunting Academy.
-A course delivering 4 sessions on a rolling 4-weekly cycle throughout the year.
-During the year we are also aware that we played a key role in helping over 50+ people get back into work by improving their skills and opportunities and creating new CVs for them.
+During the year we are also aware that we played a key role in helping over 100+ people get back into work by improving their skills and opportunities and creating new CVs for them.

-We helped approximately 300+ people through the year to update an existing, or create an entirely new CV, which are now essential for applying for jobs.
-This type of support has been at this level for the last few years as demand for employability support has remained buoyant.
+We helped over 160+ people with advice or to update an existing, or create an entirely new CV, which are now essential for applying for jobs.
+This type of support and demand for employability support has remained buoyant.

 We maintained our relationship with several Rochdale MBC’s teams including the economic affairs Skills & Work team through our work club activities, and membership of the Skills & Work Forum, which help support the councils’ objective of improving the skills of the Borough’s residents.